szweibel/workshops/catch-our-dhrift.md

 ## Interactive Code Editors

+So far, we've learned how interactive features like quizzing and challenges increase engagement with content and connecting concepts to context.
+Neither of these are necessarily new ideas, but there are few opportunities when quizzing and challenges have been presented alongside opportunities for hands-on experimentation and coding exercises.

-DHRIFT workshops may also include interactive code editors that allow you to write and run code directly in your browser.
+The majority of DHRIFT workshops include interactive code editors that allow you to write and run code directly in your browser.
 These code editors are powered by WebAssembly, which allows you to run code snippets in a secure and sandboxed environment.

 For demonstration purposes, this workshop includes a JupyterLite notebook that allows you to write and run multiple coding languages.
 To use the notebook, simply click the Open Code Editor button near the top-right corner of the screen.
 This will open the code editor in a slide-out panel on the right-hand side of the page.